awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

 1. Save the file with the name `amazon-ssm-agent.override` in the following location: `/etc/init/`

-1. Stop and restart SSM Agent using the following commands:
+1. Stop and restart SSM Agent using the following commands\.

    ```
    sudo stop amazon-ssm-agent